canonical/subiquity/doc/reference/autoinstall-reference.rst

 * **default:** no commands
 * **can be interactive:** no

-Shell commands to run after the install has failed.
+Shell commands to run after the installation has failed.
 They are run in the installer environment, and the target system (or as much of it as the installer managed to configure) will be mounted at ``/target``.
 Logs will be available at :file:`/var/log/installer` in the live session.